-Ranked among the top ten most visited European countries, Portugal opened its doors and shores to over 26 million tourists in 2023 alone, offering each visitor unique experiences thanks to its stunning landscapes, breathtaking beaches, and delicious local cuisine with a Mediterranean twist.
+Ranked among the top ten most visited European countries, Portugal opens its doors and shores to over 26 million tourists annually, offering each visitor unique experiences thanks to its stunning landscapes, breathtaking beaches, and delicious local cuisine with a Mediterranean twist.

 From the dramatic cliffs of the Algarve and the Camino Portuguese for avid hikers to the crystal-clear beaches along the Azores coast for surfers and the medieval Pena castles for history enthusiasts, this Western European country has so many highlights that we couldn’t list them all if we tried.

-However, we’ve curated a list of 32 activities you can try while exploring this European gem.
-Shall we?!
+However, we’ve curated a list of 30 activities you can try while exploring this European gem.
+You can see what there is to do in:

 Pena Palace: Sitting atop a hill, Pena Palace dazzles with its romantic architecture and vibrant colors.
 As a UNESCO World Heritage Site, its mix of Gothic, Moorish, and Manueline styles and its opulent interiors and panoramic views make it a historical and architectural gem.